mobiledgex/edge-cloud-sampleapps/ComputerVisionServer/CUSTOM-WEIGHTS.md

 	cp <location of custom files>/coco.names .
 	cp <location of custom files>/yolov3.weights .

+In this same directory, you will need to edit yolov3.cfg and change some values that depend on the number of classes you have.
+Change the "classes=" on lines 610, 696, and 783 to the number of classes in your model.
+Change the "filters=" on lines 603, 689, and 776 to (classes+5)\*3.
+For example, for 4 classes, you would use (4+5)\*3=27, so the lines would look like this: `filters=27`.

-It may be confusing to have your file named coco.names if your model is not actually based on the COCO dataset.
+It may be confusing to have your "names" file named coco.names if your model is not actually based on the COCO dataset.
 If you prefer, you can edit object_detector.py and change the `class_path` variable to point to your names file with your preferred name.
 Example:

 	class_path=package_dir+'/config/custom.names'